cockpit-project/cockpit-project.github.io/_posts/2018-09-13-is-cockpit-secure.md

 ## Escalating privileges

-So if Cockpit only has the priviliges of the authenticated user, how does it perform admin tasks?
+So if Cockpit only has the privileges of the authenticated user, how does it perform admin tasks?
 Well obviously one could log in as root, and the logged in session would have all capabilities and access to the system.